 SharedMemory uses the MemoryMappedFile class introduced in .NET 4, and provides a partial P/Invoke wrapper around the Windows API for versions prior to this.
 The library was originally inspired by the following CodeProject article: “Fast IPC Communication Using Shared Memory and InterlockedCompareExchange“.

 The library abstracts the use of the memory mapped file, adding a header that includes information about the size of the shared memory region so that readers are able to open the shared memory without knowing the size before hand.
 A helper class to support the fast copying of C# fixed-size structures in a generic fashion is also included.

-The project source can be found on GitHub and Codeplex, with binaries available via Nuget and Codeplex.
+The project source can be found on GitHub, with binaries available via Nuget.